173TECH/sayn/docs/tasks/dummy.md

 ## About

 The `dummy` is a task that does not do anything.
-It is mostly used as a handy connector between tasks when a large number of parents is common to several tasks: using `dummy` as the parent of those reduces the length of the code a leads to cleaner dags.
+It is mostly used as a handy connector between tasks when a large number of parents is common to several tasks.
+Using `dummy` as the parent of those reduces the length of the code and leads to cleaner task groups.

 ## Defining `dummy` tasks